laiyitming/wordpress-firebase-form/README.md

 Wordpress plugins that enables you to create web form that  stores information in Firebase RealTime Database after user login thru FirebaseUI.
 It will then trigger Firebase Functions, to submit information to AWS Elastic Search thru AWS API Gateway and AWS Lambda.

 # Description
-  - Create realtime contest with wirdpress plugin, Google firebase[realtime database, Firebase functions, firebase storage], AWS [Iam, API gateway, LAMBDA, Elastic Search]
+  - Create realtime contest with WordPress plugin, Google Firebase[realtime database, Firebase functions, firebase storage], AWS [IAM, API Gateway, LAMBDA, Elastic Search]
-  - To use this plugin you will have to open account on Google to use google products and on AWS to use amazon services as mentioned above.
+  - To use this plugin you will have to open account on Google to use Google products and on AWS to use Amazon services as mentioned above.
-  - Also you will have to install firebase CLI to deploy firebase function on firebase.
+  - Also you will have to install Firebase CLI to deploy Firebase Function on Firebase.
   - On Google firebase side will need to have premium account as to call third party API's it is must.
-  - For firebase functions can refer to: https://firebase.google.com/docs/functions/get-started
+  - For Firebase Functions can refer to: https://firebase.google.com/docs/functions/get-started

 # Configuration need to configure in init_firebase.php file
 - Please change or initiate firebase application by configuring below mentioned parameters in \firebase-forms\lib\init_firebase.php